ConrabOpto/mst-query/README.md

 ## Cache

-Queries are cached by instance and request arguments.
 The option `staleTime` controls how much time should pass before a cached value needs to be refetched from the server.

 ### Garbage collection